-Students will develop skills and techniques related to a variety of dance forms, including traditional ballet, jazz, modern, contemporary styles, as well as those from many different cultures and time periods.
+Students will develop skills and techniques related to a variety of dance forms, including traditional ballet, jazz, modem, contemporary styles, as well as those from many different cultures and time periods.
 An emphasis on developing a positive body image and maintaining a healthy body are essential aspects of this course.
 Dance technique is easily integrated into workouts for a variety of sports.
 Classes will focus on dance and movement principles, kinesiology, strength building, dance history, choreography, injury prevention and stress reduction through this very expressive and creative art form.

-Students in grades 10-12 may use a dance course to fulfill either a Fine and Performing Arts or a Physical Education graduation requirement.
+Students in grades 10-12 may use a dance course to fulfill either a Fine and Performing Arts or in grades 11-12 for their Physical Education graduation requirement.
 Students in grade 9 may only use this course to fulfill the Fine and Performing Arts graduation requirement.
 No Prerequisite